 P: And this last is just a variant of the idea that the whole is non-conscious?

 S: Yes.
-And these other interpretations give the non-self-evident belief that, compared with each other, the parts are different, and also that they are not subordinate to the whole, but in some sense above it.
+And these other interpretations give the non-self-evident belief that the parts, compared with each other, are different, and also that they are not subordinate to the whole, but in some sense above it.
 This means that they treat it and alter it according to their own will.

-The consequence of the choice of the first, the choice of the belief - axiomatic, and understandable for everyone, and not irrational or mystical - in one God considered as the existent, non-created conscious whole behind creation, is that we then know each other definitively as conscious parts of the the same non-created reality behind creation, and we know in the same definitive way the creator and his purpose and meaning with the whole creation.
+The consequence of the choice of the first, the choice of the belief - axiomatic, and understandable for everyone, and not irrational or mystical - in one God considered as the existent, non-created conscious whole behind creation, is that we then recognize each other definitively as conscious parts of the same non-created reality behind creation, and we recognize in the same definitive way the creator and his purpose and meaning with the whole creation.
 Our first practical problem is then not our lack of knowledge of everything, but rather the lack of a language-based, common agreement about this choice and the immediate consequences of that lack of agreement.
 What we don't know about the invisible details of creation - which we can, if we need to, always explore further - is, in this choice, a secondary problem.